mattianeroni/derma/README.md

   <p align="justify">
     Derma is a <b>mobile application for Android and iOS</b> for detection and recognition of skin deseases.
-This repository is currently dedicated exclusively to the mobile application, while all the 'intelligence' of the application is supposed to be implemented in the server.
+This repository contains both the mobile application written in React Native, and the server code to manage the database and the ML model.
   </p>
   <p align="justify">
     The application is able to detect from a picture <b>9 different kinds of skin desease</b>, and the classification is carried out through a fine tuned <b>EfficientNet</b> model.
 The application is therefore making use of Artificial Intelligence (AI) to identify an eventual skin illness.
 It is designed to be simple and easy-to-use.